microsoft/openshift-rhsummit-lab/labDocs/Part1.md

 ### 1.5: Create your Azure Key Vault
 Create a key vault to store the SSH keys for the cluster with the az keyvault create command.
-The key vault name must be globally unique.
+The key vault name must be globally unique, be between 3 and 24 characters, and contain only letters and numbers.
+Use the Key Vault resource group you provisioned earlier for this step.
 ```bash
 > az keyvault create \
     --resource-group <KEYVAULT_RESOURCE_GROUP_NAME> \